LED Screens

 As described above, an 8-bit monitor can produce 16,777,216 different colors.
 However, not all monitors are capable of actually creating 8-bit color and instead use a system of 6-bit color and then simulate the remaining colors by alternately flickering between other colors each frame to create the appearance of the intermediate colors.
 This is a form of temporal dithering that is introduced by the monitor, rather than by the computer operating system or applications, and is called frame rate control (FRC).
 The vast majority of the colors will flicker because a 6-bit system can only display 262,144 colors without using FRC flicker.
 A monitor that is marketed as having 8-bit color might either have "true" 8 bit color that doesn't use FRC flicker or might actually be a "6-bit + FRC" monitor that uses flicker.

 Frame rate control creates flicker at half the refresh rate of the monitor.
-So if the monitor refresh rate is 60 Hz, the FRC flicker will be at 30 Hz, and therefore definitely in what is considered the obviously visible range, even though most people may be able to ignore it.
+So if the monitor refresh rate is 60 Hz, the FRC flicker will be at 30 Hz, and therefore definitely in what is considered the obviously visible range, even though most people may not notice they are seeing it.

 Learn more: